lastorset/naemon.github.io/documentation/usersguide/quickstart-debian.md

 <li>The Naemon web interface will be accessible at http://localhost/naemon/</li>
 </ul>

+### Before you begin

+If you wish to use Thruk, follow the [Thruk installation instructions](https://www.thruk.org/documentation/install.html).
+If not, skip the `naemon-thruk` package below.

 ### Install instruction

 {{ site.warn }}Don't forget to change your password from default, instruction are found below version specific installation instructions <a href="#change_default_password_for_thruk">here</a>{{ site.end }}